AbetangJoseph/AbetangJoseph/README.md

 I try to improve myself daily because I believe consistent personal development is key to making the world a better place also enhancing my quality of life :v:

-- 🌱 I’m currently learning microservices & systems design
+- 🗣 Name pronounced as: Ah-beh-tang
-- 💬 Ask me about Javascript, Backend
+- 📚 I’m currently learning Low Level Design & Techincal Writing
-- 😄 Pronouns: He/Him
+- 🙋🏽‍♂️ Ask me about Javascript/Typescript, Backend, Microservices & Systems Design
-- ⚡ Fun fact: I eat once a day on a good day
+- 🌚 Fun fact: I eat once a day on a good day

 <!--